calle256/chat-app/README.md

 Plans for future builds includes a GUI for the application.

 ## Detailed description
-We are going to use `C#` for the server and client application and a combination of `HTML, CSS and JavaScript` for the eventual frontend.
+We are going to use `C#` for the server and CLI client application, and Rust combined with React JS and CSS using the Tauri framework for the GUI client application.
 Depending on our time frame we might add more features, such as a user authentication system.

 # Plan